 Summary

-This is a literary chronicle of the earliest times, when even the angels had no clue about their task in the cosmos.
-Based on numerous ancient myths and sagas, it captures the conflict between earthly and heavenly beings, between the human and the angelic race.
-Both claimed a freedom that was not meant to be theirs.
-As a result, they brought devastation in the heavens and on earth.
-But it is not all doom and gloom in this story: again and again, righteous people appear, feeling the weight of the world on their shoulders and refusing to believe that a creature can beat the source from which it drinks.
+This is a literary chronicle of the earliest times, when even the angels did not yet understand their role in the cosmos.
+Drawing on numerous ancient myths and sagas, it portrays the conflict between earthly and heavenly beings, between the human and the angelic race.
+Both laid claim to a freedom that was never meant to be theirs.
+As a result, they brought devastation to heaven and earth.

 First excerpt